10 Best Folic Acid Foods to Eat During Pregnancy

 The Centers for Disease Control and Prevention recommend that pregnant women should get about 400 mcg of folic acid from their diets every day.

 Break out the lentil soup recipes, because these legumes are high in plant-based protein and folic acid, making them a perfect meal for hungry mamas-to-be.
 They provide over 175 micrograms of folic acid in just one serving and can be used in place of ground beef in your favorite recipes.
+This is how much water a pregnant woman should be drinking.

 If you find yourself always craving a crunchy snack, skip the chips and reach for nuts instead.
 They’re rich in plant-based protein to keep you full and can pack 175 micrograms of folic acid in just one-half cup.
 Mix all your favorites in this nut and seed trail mix.